-Our sites introduced a number of COVID-19 prevention controls in order to maintain a safe working environment during the pandemic, including a COVID-19 prevention policy and plans.
-Both sites continued operating at full capacity by employing controls such as split shifts, work from home, social distancing, increased cleaning rosters and personal hygiene promotion.
+To reflect the fluid and rapidly changing landscape of the COVID pandemic and maintain a safe working environment for all our employees, contractors and visitors, our sites continue to improve our response to the COVID pandemic in response to the changing nature of the pandemic.
+In addition to the COVID prevention policy, a comprehensive COVID Incident Response Plan has been enhanced to further supplement the existing controls already implemented.
+Both sites continued operating at full capacity throughout the year by employing controls such as split shifts, work from home, social distancing, increased cleaning rosters and personal hygiene promotion.

 A number of initiatives were implemented across our operations to help improve safety during the year.

-The Refinery was lost-time injury free during 2019/20 and the East Perth site reduced the number of medical treatment injuries.
+The Refinery and East Perth sites were lost-time injury free during 2020/21.
+The East Perth site has recorded over 500 lost-time injury free days and continues to reduce the number of medical treatment injuries.

 We ensure compliance with the Workers Compensation and Injury Management Act 1981.
 Regardless of whether the injuries are work-related or non-work-related, we are committed to ensuring all injured employees return to work as soon as is practicable and medically appropriate.
-We also promote mental health awareness and have mental health first aid officers trained to levels comparable with first aid responders.
+Mental health awareness continues to be promoted and we have increased the number of mental health first aid officers trained to levels comparable with first aid responders.